 - abdominal cramps

-- irritation or damage in your digestive tract
+- irritation or damage in the digestive tract

-- post-surgical recuperation from gastrointestinal procedures like colostomy and ileostomy
+- recovery from gastrointestinal surgery, including colostomy and ileostomy

-- gone through radiation or other types of treatments which might affect your gastrointestinal tract
+- current radiation therapy or other treatments that might affect the gastrointestinal tract

-Avoid eating all your fiber in one sitting or meal.
-The best way to get lots of it is by eating fruits with skins left on, raw vegetables, whole grains, beans, nuts, and seeds.
+The most healthful way to get fiber is by eating fruits with skins left on, vegetables, whole grains, beans, nuts, and seeds.

 Know your fibers